coolDev531/MERN-Redux-firebase-Scrimsfinder/README.md

 ### 5/26/2022

-- Admins can now swap between 2 players using drag and drop
+- Admins can now swap between 2 players / 1 player and 1 empty spot using drag and drop

 ---